babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 ```

 ### Rules
 Chains are a series of rules that define how the packets are handled.
-Rules are defines as a set of matches and a target.
+Rules are defined as a set of matches and a target.
 Rules are followed by order until a match is found.
 If a match is found it goes to the rules specified in the TARGET or executes the special values mentioned in the rule.
 If the criteria is not matched, it moves on to the next rule all through the chain.

 #### Matches
 A match is the criteria or condition that has to be met before a packet is handled.
 The conditions can be defined by the source of the packet, the destination of the packet, the protocol used by the packet and even the interface via which a packet is received or through which it is to be sent out.